 If chosen as the museum site, Erwin would offer connections to several other nearby natural, historical, and cultural resources.
-Outdoor spaces include the Dunn-Erwin Rail Trail (which connects Dunn and Erwin), the Cape Fear River Trail Park (which also joins the Dunn-Erwin Rail Trail), and several municipal parks.
+Outdoor spaces include the Dunn-Erwin Rail Trail, the Cape Fear

+River Trail Park, and several municipal parks.
 Raven Rock State Park (with hiking and bridle trails, boating, and camping) is located on the Cape Fear River in Harnett County, approximately twenty-one miles (thirty minutes) west of Erwin.
 Two museums, the Dunn Area History Museum and the Gen. William C. Lee Airborne Museum, are located in Dunn, a few miles away.
 The Averasboro Battlefield Museum (an affiliate of the Department of Natural and Cultural Resources) is located approximately five miles south of Erwin.